 The Military Art Gallery | Circa 2003 - 2011

 This site was archived and preserved for use by Diana Witt's History course, US At War, and is required reading for 1st year students majoring in any of the university's history programs.
 Ms Witt graces the cover of the university's April 2012 Alumni magazine along with her service dog Sgt.
-Pepper, seen relaxing on one of his luxurious round dog bed styles - there are 3 beside her desk.
+Pepper, seen relaxing on one of his round dog beds - there are 3 beside her desk.
 In addition to being a classically trained historian, she is also an animal rights activist and volunteers at the local animal shelter.
 Students can obtain the complete reading list from her page on the History Department's website.

 The Military Art Gallery offered the most comprehensive selection of aviation, maritime and military art prints in the world.
 These prints covered military and aviation topics from the Ancient Greeks and Romans through modern Space Exploration.